Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure Azure Devops for Service Fabric managed cluster.md

 ## Process

 - Verify [Requirements](#requirements).
-- In Azure Devops, create / modify the 'Service Fabric' service connection to be used with the build / release pipelines for the managed clusteer.
+- In Azure Devops, create / modify the 'Service Fabric' service connection to be used with the build / release pipelines for the managed cluster.
 - [Test](#test) connection.